lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Zoonomia gets some mention in evolutionary histories, but to discuss this book primarily through the lens of evolution is to fundamentally misunderstand it.
 The few paragraphs on evolution are typically quoted out of context, or even paraphrased inaccurately, to emphasize as much as possible those aspects which match our own knowledge of DNA and natural selection.
 In context, however, it is clear that Erasmus is wildly off base --- for example, he doesn’t think the mother contributes any traits directly to the offspring.
 Those things which sound proto-Darwinian are, in context, clearly Lamarckian evolution.
 They’re not valueless, and perhaps did have impact as precursors to a true understanding of evolution, but they’re also not as accurate or complete as they have been presented.
 And, more importantly, they are not important *to Zoonomia* as a work.
 These theories do not inform any of his explanations of anatomy or disease, which are the topics of the other 1,180 pages of this 1,200 page work.

 Gould calls *Zoonomia* “a paean to progress in a world that many judged on the brink of ruin” (80).
-He notes that our reading of this work has a different emphasis than the work itself: “in the anachronistic tradition that judges biological works by their attitude to the great watershed of evolution...
-Zoonomia owes its modern reputation to a few fleeting passages that look upon organic transmutation with favor.”
+He notes that our reading of this work has a different emphasis than the work itself: “in the anachronistic tradition that judges biological works by their attitude to the great watershed of evolution... *Zoonomia* owes its modern reputation to a few fleeting passages that look upon organic transmutation with favor.”
+(80)

 As Gould identifies, Erasmus’s theory relies on the idea that new developments are *useful*, and therefore runs around of male nipples --- which, Gould says, continue to confuse people learning about evolution.
 This leads Gould to a discussion of clitoral pleasure as another oddity requiring evolutionary explanation, suggesting that our false ideas about the evolutionary adaptations of female sexual pleasure cause harm through Freud’s theory that vaginal orgasm is more “mature” than clitoral orgasm.
 The article itself then is not really about Erasmus or nipples but opens with him as an interesting anecdote.

+76

+![][ScreenShot2021-02-21at2.45.36AM]

+![][ScreenShot2021-02-21at2.45.39AM]

+77

+![][ScreenShot2021-02-21at2.41.54AM]

+79

+![][ScreenShot2021-02-21at2.43.50AM]

+80

+![][ScreenShot2021-02-21at2.44.50AM]

+Hassler’s odd little piece on *Zoonomia* and David Hume actually seems to engage with *Zoonomia* more on its own terms: it is a failed attempt to systematize knowledge which fails, in part, because it is reasoning far beyond its evidence.
+But I admire Hassler for seeing the book as failing on its own terms, rather than seeing it as succeeding at something which was not really its goal.

+P 190

+![][ScreenShot2021-02-21at11.36.45PM]

+P 191

+![][ScreenShot2021-02-21at11.37.14PM]

+P 191

+![][ScreenShot2021-02-21at11.37.40PM]

+P 192

+![][ScreenShot2021-02-21at11.38.08PM]

+P 193

+![][ScreenShot2021-02-21at11.38.30PM]

+Schwartz introduces him breezily as a “pioneer of evolutionary theory” (27).

+“He ushered in what Seward called “a new era of pathological science,” / with Zoonomia in particular helping to secure Darwin’s honored place as the preeminent physician of the English Midlands for over five decades and serving as a boilerplate for his burgeoning ideas on life’s evolutionary development ...
+Begun in 1770 and first published in two volumes in 1794 and 1796, respectively, Zoonomia is described proudly by Seward as

+the gathered wisdom of three-and-twenty years embracing, with giant-grasp, almost every branch of philosophic science; discovering their bearings upon each other, and those subtle, and, till then, concealed links by which they are united; and with their separate, conjunctive and collective influence upon human organization; their sometimes probable, and at others demonstrative, power, under judicious application, of restoring that regularity to the mechanism of animal life, which is comprehended under the term health.

+And while the “doctrines of the Zoonomia are not always infallible,” continued Seward, “it is a work which must spread the fame of its author over lands and seas, to whatever clime the sun of science has irradiated and warmed . . . throwing novel, useful, and beautiful light on the secrets of physiology, botanical, chemical, and aerological.””
+(31-32)

+P 42-43:

+![][ScreenShot2021-02-25at1.37.38AM]

+![][ScreenShot2021-02-25at1.37.48AM]

+Even the encomiums on Darwin presented by the necessarily-biased Erasmus Darwin House Museum recognizes the failure of *Zoonomia*’s ambition: “One reviewer claimed that Zoonomia ‘bids fair to do for Medicine what Sir Isaac Newton’s Principia has done for Natural Philosophy.’
+It didn’t, but it was a nice thought.”

 Piper identifies generalization as a common and important method in literary studies, which plays a distinct role in literature compared to history or social science.
 He provides compelling evidence for “an inverse relationship between the scale of claims and scope of evidence provided” (71), in which “rhetoric stands in for evidence” and “interestingness becomes true (or the truth is only valued because it is interesting)” (16). \[This is a different way of describing the same phenomenon that others like Guillory and Sedgwick and Love have identified, in the figure of the critic as the authority in themselves.\] Piper turns to some ideas about ‘openness’ as the alternative way to reframe our relationship to our field--- by this he means an “expressive openness” that he sees as central to the methods of literary study.
 This expressive openness takes three forms: the questioning mind (“a rhetorical stance that is at once both critical and open.
 It doubts but also wonders” (66)), the expanding mind (“the valuation of the ‘novel’ or ‘unforeseen,’ things that have not been thought before” (67)), and the loosening mind (“ a capacity to undo associations and make room for novel connections” (67)).
 The goal of all this openness would be to “build confidence in our collective forms of knowledge about the world all the while continuing to imagine alternative versions” (72).